MASD-Project/dogen/README.md

-- our immediate goal is to refactor the conceptual model in the source code to reflect the MASD conceptual model presented in Chapter 6 of the thesis (/Domain Architecture/).
+- our immediate goal is to refactor the conceptual model in the source code to reflect the MASD conceptual model presented in Chapter 6 of the thesis (_Domain Architecture_).
 We will continue to refactor the code internally until it is consistent with the conceptual model.
 It may take a long while to get there.
 This means that adding new features is not a priority for Dogen development (though of course we are gathering a long list of ideas in our